RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder notifications to self inactive](/images/manual_quizbuilder_notifications_toself_inactive.png)

-**Get email when someone completes the quiz** - You'll recieve an email as shown on the prieview to the provided email address whenever someone reaches the results page.
-This email tempalte cannot be edited.
+**Get email when someone completes the quiz** - You'll receive an email as shown on the preview to the provided email address whenever someone reaches the results page.
+This email template cannot be edited.

-**Get email when someone proceedes to checkout** - You'll recieve an email as shown on the prieview to the provided email address whenever someone reaches the results page and proceeds to checkout/cart.
-This email tempalte cannot be edited.
+**Get email when someone proceedes to checkout** - You'll receive an email as shown on the preview to the provided email address whenever someone reaches the results page and proceeds to checkout/cart.
+This email template cannot be edited.

 ![quiz builder notifications to self active](/images/manual_quizbuilder_notifications_toself_active.png)